Album Cover Hall of Fame’s 2019 Holiday Gift-Buying Guide

 According to the info on their web site, Cb Vinyl Record Art “is a collective of enthusiasts, influenced by the cultures and subcultures of the 80s to date.
 Unconditional lovers of vinyl record, art, design and decoration, we are tired of seeing old vinyl records end up in the bin,” and I think that you’ll find many examples of unusual and unusually-intriguing vinyl-based fine art objects.

-Fans of the Etsy crafts site will find hundreds of items (1144 as of this date!) for sale made by a trove of crafty people who’ve elected to create objects of all kinds – wallets, coasters, frames, notebooks, bowls, book covers, calendars, etc. – out of album covers.
-Recycling-minded gift givers can browse the selection via this handy link – http://www.etsy.com/search?q=recycled+album+cover&page=1
+Fans of the Etsy crafts site will find hundreds of items for sale made by a trove of crafty people who’ve elected to create objects of all kinds – wallets, coasters, frames, notebooks, bowls, book covers, calendars, etc. – out of album covers.
+Recycling-minded gift givers can browse the selection via this handy link – http://www.etsy.com/search?q=recycled+album+cover&page=1 While the listing here is a bit mind-boggling, one item that stuck out to me was one made by Arizona-based artist Eric Kruse, who’ll hand-craft (from reclaimed/recycled wood) a recreation of your favorite album cover and then customize it with a personalized message, with prices beginning at $129.95 for an 18”x18” work of art – https://www.etsy.com/listing/730735089/album-covers-recreate-and-personalize?ref=shop_home_feat_4&frs=1

-Rediscover Handbags – this Chicago-based firm crafts custom-made handbags, totes and fold-over style handbags out of records album covers.
-Buyers choose the album cover from their large (over 2000 different designs), genre-sorted collections, and then select the interior/side fabrics that will be used to line the bags, select a strap and complete the order.
-4-5 weeks later, your bag arrives and you become the envy of all your friends.
-Prices range from $125.00 for a small handbag to $250.00 (or more) for the large (12 x 12 x 5) designer totes.
+Rediscover Handbags – this Chicago-based firm crafts custom-made totes and purses out of record album covers and theater programs.
+Buyers can choose the album cover from the company’s large collection of standards (Beatles, Bowie, Elvis, Sinatra, Streisand and others – over 4000 covers in stock), and then select the interior/side fabrics that will be used to line the bags, select a strap and complete the order.
+4-5 weeks later, your 12” x 12” x 5.5” (approx.) bag arrives and you become the envy of all your friends.
+These hand-made designer totes are priced at $475.00, while the smaller purses made from theater programs cost $175.00 (full-front with black strap) or $195.00 for a full-front purse with a stylish beaded handle. https://www.rediscoverhandbags.com/products

 Modern/Pop Art collectors will find a lot to absorb and enjoy when taking in the large selection of unique, vinyl record-based works of art made by one of Snap Gallery’s (U.K.) most-popular artists, Keith Haynes – https://www.snapgalleries.com/portfolio-items/snap-crackle-and-pop/

-The gallery is currently showcasing Mr. Haynes’ collection of over 75 different works in an exhibition running now through Saturday, December 1st.
+This collection caught my eye after reading about the show the gallery hosted late last year which showcased Mr. Haynes’ collection of over 75 different works.
 Per the gallery’s PR, “Keith’s work explores pop art in its purest form, using album sleeves, record labels, badges and, of course, beautiful vinyl records – the hard currency of pop culture – to create striking and witty pop art pieces with a strong graphic design aesthetic.
 Whether it’s a graphically iconic portrait or a meaningful song lyric, each piece is created from original vinyl records chosen to enhance the subject matter; in these works the subject and the object are of equal importance.”
 All I can tell you is that you really need to see these to fully appreciate their artistry.
+Prices for these unique works begin at £275.

 Album Art Display Frames –